FROM ENGINE CONTROL TO

 The Latest Microprocessors

-We enjoy very close working relationships with microprocessor suppliers and can benefit from the early release of the latest range of microprocessors ensuring that we can offer the very latest designs into ever more demanding applications.
+We enjoy very close working relationships with microprocessor suppliers and can benefit from the early release of the latest range of microprocessors ensuring that we can offer the very latest designs into ever more demanding applications in the automotive design sphere.

 Inverter Design, Assembly, Test and Application